 Once in a while, leave him alone in that space while you do something else.
 Make sure his needs have been met (he's pottied, he's eaten, he's played), then go about your business and ignore him.
 The goal is to help him learn that this context is normal and that he has nothing to fear.
 Build independence gently, don't force it!
 Remember that helping your puppy develop independence is less about teaching him that sometimes he must be alone - "whether he likes it or not."
-Instead, it's about providing him with all the security he needs while gradually showing him that being alone is perfectly safe.
+Instead, it's about providing him that being alone is perfectly safe.